Athens, the Ancient Capital of Greece

 The Ancient Agora

 Inside the museum you will find a selection of the thousands of objects recovered in the past 75 years, reflecting the use of the area from 3000 BC. to 1500 AD.
-Walking around the grounds you will also find many artifacts and items of interest as well as the very well-preserved Temple of Hephasistos.
+Walking around the grounds you will also find many artefacts and items of interest as well as the very well-preserved Temple of Hephasistos.

 Opening times: Daily 8am-8pm